SilkRose/Pony/stories/metal-magic/metal-magic.md

 Everypony nodded.

 Iron lit up her horn and set an ingot of metal on the scale.
-The scale projected in magical characters on the wall, '20 pounds.'
+The scale projected '20 pounds' in magical characters on the wall.

-All the fillies and colts wowed at this, and Featherweight raised his hoof.
+All the fillies and colts were wowed [TRANSITIVE VERB] by this, and Featherweight raised his hoof.

 "Yes, Featherweight?"